ReSearchITEng/kubeadm-playbook/README.md

 * Join the nodes to the cluster with 'kubeadm join`
 * Sanity: checks if nodes are ready and if all pods are running

+NOTE: It does support http_proxy configuration cases.
+Simply update the your proxy in the group_vars/all.

 This has been tested with **RHEL&CentOS 7.3** and **Kubernetes v1.6.1**

 # How To